 Couchsurfing also arranges local meet-ups.
 These could be a pub crawl, a bicycle ride, a photo walk or a book reading.
 Meet-ups can create a great night out!

-For a different type of home-style accommodation, Airbnb allows you to rent out a room or entire house.
-Unlike Couchsurfing you have to pay for your room but it is important to remember you are sleeping in a comfy bed rather than a couch.
+For a different type of home-style accommodation, Airbnb allows you to rent out a room or an entire house.
+Unlike Couchsurfing, you have to pay for your room but it is important to remember you are sleeping in a comfy bed rather than a couch.
 You also have the ability to make some money by renting your own space out to others and can earn credits of up to $100 USD for every friend you invite to the site (after they book).
 Each different housing option has a fantastic array of photos for you to look at.

 Tripping is the world’s largest search engine for holiday rentals and short-term rentals.
-Since Tripping has 1+ million rentals around the world, it’s simple to compare vacation homes from dozens of rental sites such as HouseTrip, Interhome, Flipkey, HomeAway and more.
+Since Tripping has 1+ million rentals around the world, it’s simple to compare vacation homes from dozens of rental sites such as HouseTrip, Interhome, Flipkey, HomeAway, and more.